eliasnema/eliasnema.github.io/_posts/2020-10-06-newsletter-data-platforms.md

 ### [Soft/Hard]ware History through the Lens of AI

-An [interesting take at the history](https://hardwarelottery.github.io/){:target="_blank"} of hardware-software intersection through the lens of AI applications.
-Here are some things I found particularly fascinating:
+An [interesting take at](https://hardwarelottery.github.io/){:target="_blank"} a hardware-software intersection through the lens of AI applications.
+Some things that I found particularly fascinating:

 > This essay begins by acknowledging a crucial paradox: machine learning researchers mostly ignore hardware despite the role it plays in determining what ideas succeed.